Free and Fast Shipping Free & Fast Shipping

 Yes, both transfer switches and interlock kits are compatible with most portable generators.
 However, it's important to ensure that the generator you choose is compatible with the electrical requirements of your home.

-Do I need a professional to install an interlock kit or transfer switch?
+Do I need a professional to install an transfer switch vs interlock kit?

 It's recommended to have a licensed electrician or the experts to install both interlock kits and transfer switches to ensure they are installed correctly and safely.